 Sask. premier says U.S. tariffs will hurt steel projects

-June 8, 2018 by Ryan McKenna The Canadian Press
+By Ryan McKenna The Canadian Press

 Jun.
 8, 2018 – Saskatchewan’s premier says the recently imposed U.S. tariffs on Canadian steel and aluminum have caused some projects in the States to grind to a halt.

 On Thursday, Scott Moe said several energy pipeline projects in Texas and Oklahoma are at a standstill because they’re waiting on pipe.

 “All of a sudden we have a 25 per cent cost on that product that’s heading down and those projects can’t move ahead until they get their pipe from Western Canada,” he said in an interview from Washington, D.C.

 Moe was in the U.S. capital meeting with officials, including Secretary of Agriculture Sonny Perdue and Secretary of Commerce Wilbur Ross.

 Mick Mulvaney, the director of the Office of Management and Budget, and Scott Pruitt, an administrator of the Environmental Protection Agency, also had meetings with Moe along with several senators and members of Congress.

 He said the 25 per cent tariffs on steel and 10 per cent on aluminum have had a huge impact on Saskatchewan.

 “Each and every time those steel products cross the border, they’ll be subject to a tax or a tariff,” Moe said.
 “The direct cost up front with some of our manufacturing facilities in the steel industry and the ag industry are concerning.”

 Moe said the tariffs have particularly hurt workers at the Evraz steel plant in Regina, which employs about 1,000 people, because they often ship products to the U.S.